-One-week coastal Cornwall by train itinerary
+One-week Cornwall by train itinerary

 Day 1: St Ives

-Start your trip with a day in St Ives.
-If you’re travelling from London, you can catch the Night Riviera Sleeper service to Cornwall – one of only two overnight trains in the UK.
-The sleeper leaves London Paddington at 22.30 (excluding Saturdays) and arrives into St Erth at 07.39 the next morning.
-Choose from a seat or a single or twin sleeper compartment with washbasin (and shared toilets at the end of each carriage), and there’s a café-bar on board.
+Start your Cornwall by train trip with a full day in St Ives.
+If you’re travelling from London, you can catch the Night Riviera Sleeper overnight service to Cornwall – one of only two sleeper trains in the UK.
+The train departs from London Paddington at 23.45 (excluding on Saturdays) and arrives into St Erth at 07.42 the following morning.

-Grab a seat on the right side of the train for great views as the line hugs the coast, running alongside the wide sands of Hayle Towans and Carbis Bay.
-Then you have the rest of the day to explore St Ives – if you want to store your bags, there’s a left luggage facility at the town’s Visitor Information Centre inside the library on Gabriel Street.
+Grab a seat on the right side of the train for great views as the line hugs the coastline, running alongside the wide sandy beaches of Hayle Towans and Carbis Bay.
+Then you have the rest of the day to explore St Ives – if you need to store your bags, there’s a left luggage facility available at the Travel Centre next to St Ives train station.

-St Ives’ light has made it a favourite with artists, and it’s the home of the Cornish outpost of the Tate Gallery, Barbara Hepworth sculpture museum and plenty of artists’ studios and galleries where you can pick up an artwork of your own.
+St Ives’ clear light has made it a favourite with artists, and it’s the home of the Cornish outpost of the Tate Gallery as well as the Barbara Hepworth sculpture museum, and there are plenty of artists’ studios and galleries where you can pick up an artwork of your own.

 Day 2: St Ives > Falmouth

-With a big student population, it’s no surprise Falmouth has plenty of pubs to choose from.
+With a big student population, it’s no surprise Falmouth has a good selection of pubs.
 Head to quirky bookshop-meets-bar Beerwolf Books for real ale and board games, or the harbourside Chain Locker in one of the oldest buildings in Falmouth.

 Day 3: Falmouth > Eden Project